render-examples/strapiconf2022-workshop-remix/README.md

 # Remix App for StrapiConf 2022 Workshop
 ## Build a Productivity Tips App with Remix, Render, and Strapi

-*This branch is step one.
+*This branch is step two.
 See the other branches in this repository for a description of the code changes made in each step as we build a production Remix app that uses Strapi for its data API.*

-1. **Fork** this repository, and then clone the fork locally.
-2. `cd` into the cloned directory, and run `npm install` to install dependencies.
-3. Check out the Remix dev server: `npm run dev`.
-The dev server automatically restarts when you make code changes.
-View it in your browser at http://localhost:3000/.
+In this step, we'll update `app/root.jsx` with some simple styling and a header that will be used on every page of the app.

+1. Add a CSS library from https://picocss.com
+2. Change the page title
+3. Add a "Productivity Tips" header and make it link to `/`

+If you run the dev server and go to http://localhost:3000 you will see the `Productivity Tips` header we added and a change to the styling on the other content on the page.

-Move to the next step with `git checkout step-2` when you're ready.
+When you're ready, move to the next step with `git checkout step-3`.
 You'll need to first stop the Remix dev server with <kbd>Ctrl</kbd> + <kbd>C</kbd> if it's running.

 ---